-The average power requirement is an estimation of what active power the 3-phase motor may need for a loaded heavy truck application which is mentioned in section 2.7.
-A unity power factor was considered in this thesis although, there will be some reactive power consumption of the motor.
+The average power requirement is an estimation of what active power the 3-phase engine may need for a loaded heavy truck application.
+A unity power factor was considered in this thesis although, there will be some reactive power consumption of the engine.

 As previously mentioned, there are some differences between the star- and delta-connections when it comes to the ac-voltage and ac-current.
-The line-line ac-voltage of a star-connection, U{Hy} , is the ac-voltage, U_H , divided by $\sqrt{3}$ whereas the ac-voltage of a delta connection, U{Hd} , is the same as U_H define in Fel!
-Hittar inte referenskälla..
-The ac-currents for the star- and delta-connections are calculated with the following formula.
+The line-line ac-voltage of a star-connection, U{Hy} , is the ac-voltage, U_H , divided by $\sqrt{3}$ whereas the ac-voltage of a delta connection, U{Hd} , is the same as U_H defined in Eq.
+4. The ac-currents for the star- and delta-connections are calculated with the following formula.